Mikael Santana: Crossroads

 Upon leaving the Army, Santana returned to Miami, where he studied massage therapy and briefly worked as a masseur at a Miami Beach hotel.

 Moving to Milwaukee, Wisconsin; it was there that he watched the film, Crossroads, inspiring him to take up the study of the blues harmonica.

 Santana moved back to Dyersburg, Tennessee in 1988, and for the next three years studied Medical Laboratory Science at Jackson State Community College.
 During this time he studied the recordings of such Blues harmonica masters as James Cotton, Little Walter, and Sonny Boy Williamson II and within two years he was serving an apprenticeship under the tutelage of Butch Mudbone on Beale Street in Memphis, Tennessee.

 After graduating from college Santana moved permanently to Memphis, and with encouragement from Mudbone, went on to develop his skills as a frontman.
 Eventually he met guitarist Al Rollag, with whom he formed the band Metropolitan Avenue (along with Steve Earnshaw (electric bass) and drummer Mike Karcz).
 Using a repertoire built on the traditional Chicago blues style, Metropolitan Avenue incorporated into its sound the jazz, jump blues, and West Coast swing elements of Big Joe and the Dynaflows, Charlie Musselwhite, Rod Piazza and the Mighty Flyers, and William Clarke.

 Performing

 After the release of In Transit, Santana formed The Mikael Santana Band, and using The Black Diamond Club on Beale Street in Memphis as their base of operations, they regularly gigged there as headliners, or opened up for such blues musicians as Little Jimmy King, Blind Mississippi Morris, Studebaker John, Sean Costello, and Anson Funderburgh with Sam Myers.
 On June 2, 2000, they opened for B.B.
 King at the B.B.
 King Homecoming in Indianola, Mississippi.

+Metropolitan Avenue reformed in Memphis in 2012 featuring Chuck Sullivan (bass), Al Rollag (guitar), and Jason M. Vawter (drums).
+The band played around town off and on for another decade with various guitarists.
+They recorded an unreleased album of Santana's original songs in 2016 tentatively titled "Meet Me at Midnight" with Chris Chatfield on guitar.